 SpaceX’s next attempt, December 21st, 2015, successfully landed the first stage for the first time for an orbital launch, landing the first stage booster from their 2nd mission for Orbcomm at Landing Zone 1 at Kennedy Space Center (a Return To Launch Site landing).

-In January 2016 another ASDS landing attempt was made during the launch of the Jason-3 satellite from Vandenberg AFB in California.
+In January 2016 another ASDS landing attempt was made during the launch of the Jason-3 satellite, for EUMETSAT, from Vandenberg AFB in California.
 The stage successfully touched down on the drone ship ‘Just read the Instructions’, landing 1.3m from the center of the painted target at a suitable speed.
 However, a landing leg collet failed to lock, and the stage again tipped over and destroyed the rocket.
 The leg collet failure was attributed to frozen condensation from fog prior to launch.

 On April 8th, 2016, the first stage booster successfully landed on the ASDS ‘Of Course I Still Love You’, marking the first time SpaceX successfully landed and recovered an orbitally launched rocket at the Atlantic Ocean.